jlmelville/sneer/docs/dynamic-hssne.md

 ## The it-SNE gradient

-To demonstrate the connection between HSSNE and it-SNE, here's the gradient with respect to $\nu_i$, which is analogous to $\alpha_i$ in inhomogeneous HSSNE.
+To demonstrate the connection between HSSNE and it-SNE, here's the gradient with respect to the t-distribution degree of freedom parameter $\nu_i$, which is analogous to $\alpha_i$ in inhomogeneous HSSNE.
+Note that despite being named after t-SNE, it-SNE uses a point-wise normalization, so the probabilities below are written as e.g. $p_{j|i)$ rather than $p_{ij}$.

 The kernel function is: